As your Certified CBD Advisors, we are here to help you, to answer your questions, and to educate you with the most up to date information about CBD.

 The right treatment and dosage are particularly individualized.
 It can vary on the personal biochemistry of every individual, and the health challenges they are addressing.
 It also greatly depends on the method of consumption and the bioavailability of the CBD.
 Other factors that affect any one person’s experience with CBD include age, genetics, weight, lifestyle, severity of the condition and the method of consumption.

 Everyone is different.
 The recommended serving size is included by the manufacturer on the product label and is usually enough for most people & we recommend you start there.
 Generally, that’s around 10 mg.
 If, within a week, you are not seeing the results that you hoped for, try taking that same serving twice daily.
 If you’re still not seeing the benefits you were looking for, reach out to us!
 We can help!
+We recommend that you keep a journal noting when you took the CBD, how much, and how often, how you felt, level of pain, or anxiety.
+This will help us in determining if you need to take more or try another brand, form of CBD or a different dose.

 The length of time it takes for CBD to take effect will depend on the route of administration.
 The fastest effect will be felt from smoking or vaporization (onset of effects in minutes) and lasts 2-4 hours.
 Topical administration of CBD will be felt quickly as well as soon as 15-20 minutes and last 2-4 hours.
 The next fastest effect will be felt from a sublingual dosage (onset of effects in 15 – 60 minutes) and lasts 4-6 hours.
 The slowest effect (but the longest lasting) will be felt from oral ingestion (edibles) (onset felt in 30-120 minutes) and lasts 6-8 hours.